Hersheypark: Pioneer Frontier

 Pioneer Frontier is the southwestern-themed section of the park and includes four of the park's roller coasters: Trailblazer (the second oldest in the park), Jolly Rancher Remix, Storm Runner, and Fahrenheit.
 It also includes the Frontier Flyers, The Howler, Mini Scrambler, Livery Stables, and Red Baron.
 It also has its own food court which features a wide variety of restaurants.
 The section previously included the area up to and including Tidal Force until 2007 when Tidal Force and Canyon River Rapids were rezoned into the new Boardwalk.
 However, the southern end of the section was expanded at this time, encompassing the Pirate (swinging ship), The Claw, and the Dry Gulch Railroad, all rezoned from Music Box Way.
 Pioneer Frontier is also home to the Playdome Arcade (formerly the Double "R" Cade, the Frontier Meetinghouse, and a Cinema Vision), which was newly remodeled for the 2018 season.

 Midway America

-Opened in 1996 as a homage to the classic midway fair, Midway America features four roller coasters, including Wildcat's Revenge, a steel hybrid coaster opening in 2023, Lightning Racer (a dueling wooden roller coaster), and two steel coasters, Wild Mouse, and Laff Trakk, a glow in the dark spinning family indoor coaster across from the Wild Mouse.
+Opened in 1996 as a homage to the classic midway fair, Midway America features four roller coasters, including Wildcat's Revenge, a steel hybrid coaster which opened in 2023, Lightning Racer (a dueling wooden roller coaster), and two steel coasters, Laff Trakk, a glow in the dark spinning family indoor coaster situated directly across the pathway from the last coaster in this area, Wild Mouse.
 The section also has Music Express, Merry Derry Dip Fun Slides, Ferris Wheel and three kiddies rides: Granny Bugs, Pony Parade, and Tiny Tracks.